 Figure 1.
 Transport Plane Failure Sensitive Sections

-[describe an example]
+A few illustrative examples will help describe the kind of failure and recovery scenarios that have to be considered when building the state machine for the NSI protocol.

-For example, if a certain network element suddenly is not available to carry data plane traffic due to a soft or hard failure, a certain reservation may not be able to be provisioned into an active service.
-In this case, the reservation manager must handle this issue by either reserving an alternate path as long as it meets the service characteristics or canceling the reservation.
-In either case, domain policy and availability of resources will determine what recovery action is taken by that domain.
+Transport failure during service reservation phase and provisioning phase : An element in the transport plane becomes unavailable due to a soft or hard failure causing a provisioning failure of a confirmed reservation, The reservation manager can handle this by either reserving an alternate path as long as it meets the requested service characteristics or canceling the reservation with notification.
+Domain policy and availability of resources will determine what recovery action is taken by that domain.

+Transport failure during provisioning phase and teardown phase: In case a failure in the transport plane affects an active connection requested in the service plane, the first recovery mechanisms will be triggered by the protection mechanisms provisioned with the service.
+If the connection service is unprotected, then the failure notification will be sent to the Domain’s NSA.
+At that point, NSA will take appropriate action based on service and user policies by either re-routing the connection within the domain or tearing down the service with notifications to other domains involved.

 Service Plane Error Handling

-Failures in the service plane can result in inconsistent states across the various NSAs that may lead to service disruptions until these states can be synchronized.
+Failures in the service plane can result in inconsistent states across the various NSAs.
+Examples of service plane errors can be losing communication with a certain domain’s NSA, losing communication with the transport network, corruption/crash in the platform etc. These errors may result in service disruptions until these states can be synchronized, hence the NSI protocol and state machine design should account for such scenarios.

-Unlike failures in the transport plane, service plane failures that interrupt an NSA workflow (i.e. service action) can be problematic.
-This is especially true during the following service actions (see /figure 2); i.
-Reservation, ii.
-Provisioning, iii.
-Teardown, and iv.
+Unlike failures in the transport plane, service plane failures that interrupt an NSA workflow sequence (i.e. service action) can be problematic.
+This is especially true during the following service actions (see /figure 2);

+Reservation,

+Provisioning,

+Teardown, and

 Release .

 Figure 2.
 Service Plane Failure Sensitive Sections

-The failure of the NSA during a service action can be classified into two main categories; i. local or remote, and ii.
-RA or PA.
+Within the context of an NSA which has access to both local and remote resources, the service plane errors can be in the remote resources, or within the local resources.
+Since a reliable transport is assumed for NSA interactions, failure in communication with a remote PA or RA can be assumed to be a remote NSA failure.
+The following diagram illustrates the two perspectives.

+Regardless of where the error is, it is imperative that the complex NSA recover to a deterministic state from both the service state perspective that the user experiences and from a resource state perspective required for it to be in sync with other NSA’s.

 Figure 3.
 RA/PA Local/Remote Failures